 12. Perimeter of a Triangle.
-Did you notice that a trapezoid is really a rectangle with a triangle stuck on one side (could even be two sides)
+Did you notice that a trapezoid is really a rectangle with a triangle stuck on one end (could even be two ends)

 Triangles are magic!
 Every shape can be made of triangles.
-We therefore must do an extensive study of the perimeter of triangles now.
+We therefore must do an extensive study of triangles shortly.

-13. A triangle is a polygon with three angles. [ 'tri' + 'angle' ].
+13. A triangle is a polygon with three angles.['tri' + 'angle'].
 Consequently, it has three sides as well.

-You might recall all the different kinds of triangles. $\rightarrow$
+You might recall all the different kinds of triangles. $\rightarrow$ It is certainly worthwhile to know the names of things you work with!